 - Determine your priorities—is income replacement, money for your funeral expenses, or retirement savings most important at this time in your life?

-To get more answers on whole life vs term life definitions, speak to one of our knowledgeable agents.
-Our licensed agents are here to help guide you towards the life insurance policy that’s right for you.
+To get more insight on the difference between whole and term life insurance, speak to a HealthMarkets licensed insurance agent, who can help guide you towards the life insurance policy that’s right for you.
 Don’t delay in getting the coverage that could help provide your loved ones with financial security.
-Contact a HealthMarkets agent near you.